DonCanjas/mpv-webp-generator/README.md

 * `fps` – Sets the framerate of the output webp.
 Default is 15.
 Don't go too overboard or the filesize will balloon.

 # webP settings
-* `quality` - Setted to 90 out of 100.
+* `quality` - 90 out of 100.
 You can replace `-qscale 90` with `-lossless 1` for a lossless encode, but it will encode as RGB and the filesize will be higher.
-* `compression` - Setted to 6 out of 6.
+* `compression` - 6 out of 6.
 The process might take a while, so if you don't want to wait, you should lower it.

 ## Hotkeys